radleylewis/blog/pages/writing/axioms_001.md

 ### 3. Central Banks can be trusted

 OK, admittedly, this is hardly an agreed truth anymore.
 But speaking of calibrating our minds, this one hits very close to home.
-4 years of university level finance indoctrination and over half a decade in some of the world's largest financial institutions had led to almost permanent, Maoist level brainwashing with respect to all things macroeconomic.
+Four years of university-level finance indoctrination and over half a decade in some of the world's largest financial institutions had led to almost permanent, Maoist level brainwashing with respect to all things macroeconomic.
 I was recently referred a piece by Kang-Soek Lee and Richard A. Werner on [Reconsidering Monetary Policy](https://www.sciencedirect.com/science/article/pii/S0921800916307510).

 > The data suggests overall that statistical causality runs from economic growth to long-term interest rates.
 Nominal GDP growth provides information on future interest rates better than interest rates inform us about future nominal GDP growth.